meilisearch/specifications/text/0178-compression-headers.md

 ### 3.3.
 Receiving a compressed response

-Specify to Meilisearch the compression method to use when receiving a response within the `Accept-Encoding` header.
+Specify to Meilisearch the compression method to use when sending a response to a client within the `Accept-Encoding` header.

 #### 3.3.1.
 Example with `gzip`